 Hello again friends!
 I am all about self care over here.
 So much so, that when I fall off of my self care routine, I really notice it.
 I start to feel run-down, drained, and even depressed.

 Because of the impact it is has on me and my life, I am learning to put caring for myself on the top of my priority list.
-I have a two young boys, and a husband who rely on me for a lot.
+I have a two young boys who rely on me for a lot.
 And I wouldn’t have it any other way!
 However, I feel I can’t really give the people I love the best of me, if I am running on an empty tank, so to speak.
 I find when I make myself a priority, I fill myself up, and as a result, I have more to give to my family, and I feel so much happier!
 So basically self care is a win-win 😉

 For me, self care and self love are very interrelated, so this post covers what I typically do to take care of myself, physically, mentally, and emotionally ♥.